25prabhu10/notes/docs/Concepts/Object-Oriented_Programming.md

 - Name (type): What is it? --> RoundCookie, Car

-- Attributes (properties, data): What describes it? -->weight, color, icing
+- Attributes (properties, data): What describes it? -->weight, colour, icing

 - behaviour (operations): What can it do? --> `decorate()`, `consume()`